Korobeiniki: Tetris

-After arrangements of "Korobeiniki" first appeared in Spectrum Holobyte's Apple IIGS and Mac versions of Tetris, the song was re-arranged in 1989 by Hirokazu Tanaka as the "Type A" accompaniment in Nintendo's Game Boy version 1.1.
-It has since become closely associated with the game in Western popular culture and the Tetris Company has required its inclusion in every version of the game since 2002.
-In 2008, UGO listed the song as the 3rd best video game music of all time.
+After arrangements of "Korobeiniki" first appeared in Spectrum Holobyte's Apple IIGS and Mac versions of Tetris, the song was re-arranged in 1989 by Hirokazu Tanaka as the "Type A" accompaniment in Nintendo's Game Boy version.
+This melody is slightly different than the Russian folksong and has since become closely associated with the game in Western popular culture and the Tetris Company has required its inclusion in every version of the game since 2002.
+In 2008, UGO listed the song as the 3rd best piece of video game music of all time.

 The Tetris Company holds a sound trademark on this variation of the song for use in video games.
 The official Tetris website wrote that Korobeiniki was "memorable enough on its own as both a poem and folk tune", independent of its adaption into the Tetris theme.

 Doctor Spin's 1992 novelty Eurodance cover version under the name "Tetris" reached No. 6 on the UK singles chart.

 The 2023 song "Hold on Tight", performed by aespa and featured in the 2023 film Tetris, samples the Tetris theme song.

 In November 2024, Hiiragi Magnetite released the song "Tetoris" (featuring Kasane Teto), inspired by the Tetris theme.
 The song spread rapidly on social media immediately after its release, debuting at number one on both the JAPAN Heatseekers Songs and Niconico Vocaloid Songs Top 20 charts.
 It also debuted at number 71 on the Billboard Japan Hot 100 chart for the week of December 23, 2024, eventually reaching number 35.
-The music video reached 10 million views on YouTube in December.
+The music video reached 10 million views on YouTube in December, followed by reaching 100 million views on December 1st 2025, becoming the first solo song for Kasane Teto's Synth V Voicebank.